GoogleChrome/developer.chrome.com/site/en/docs/handbook/how-to/add-an-article/index.md

 ## Metadata

 Each `index.md` file starts with YAML Front Matter.
-See `site/en/blog/_example/` for documentation of all supported metadata.
+See `site/en/articles/_example/` for documentation of all supported metadata.

+Articles and blog posts share the same template and are identical other than location at the moment.

 ### Hero images